jwtly10/litlua/README.md

 > Check out [Examples](https://github.com/jwtly10/litlua/tree/64b8e4407167ddac72ccd8c92c97f5a331c24550/examples) for a small showcase of what LitLua is about.
 >
-> I've re-written some of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) in markdown and used LitLua to generate the lua files, you can see the same for an example wezterm config. *.lua is the transpiled file, *.md is the markdown source.
+> I've re-written some of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) in markdown and used LitLua to generate the lua files, you can see the same for an example wezterm config - .wezterm.lua is the transpiled file, *.litlua.md is the markdown source.
 >
 > If you have the LitLua LSP installed, you will also get LSP support for the markdown files, so you can hover over functions and go to definitions etc.